 To further prove negligence, we help you gather documentation to support your injury case.
 For instance, we may obtain such information as:

 - Traffic camera video that shows how the at-fault driver caused the accident

 - Your doctor’s statement detailing the severity of your injuries and your future medical needs

-- Your mental health professional’s opinion on how the accident has affected you
+- A mental health professional’s opinion on how the accident has affected you

-We have many resources at our disposal to launch a thorough investigation into your accident to help you build a valid claim.
+We have many resources at our disposal to launch a thorough investigation into your accident to help you build a valid case.